Missouri Back Taxes Settlement Guide: Methods to Settle Taxes

-An offer in compromise is an agreement that a taxpayer enters into with the Missouri Department of Revenue to settle a taxpayer’s outstanding tax debt for less than the full amount that is owed.
-The Department of Revenue will only accept an offer in compromise if it does not believe that you can pay your tax debt in full in a single payment or through an installment payment plan.
+An offer in compromise is an agreement that a taxpayer enters into with the Missouri Department of Revenue to settle a taxpayer’s outstanding taxes owed for less than the full amount that is owed.
+The Department of Revenue will only accept an offer in compromise if it does not believe that you can pay your taxes owed in full in a single payment or through an installment payment plan.

 You must exhaust all other potential payment options before the Department of Revenue will consider an offer in compromise, which can be proposed for three different reasons:

-Doubt as to liability – There is a legitimate doubt that your tax debt is correct, either based on a mistake interpreting the law, a failure to consider your evidence or new evidence that has come about.
+Doubt as to liability – There is a legitimate doubt that your taxes owed is correct, either based on a mistake interpreting the law, a failure to consider your evidence or new evidence that has come about.

-Doubt as to collectability – There is doubt that you could ever pay the full amount of the tax debt owed within the Department of Revenue’s legally allowable collection period.
+Doubt as to collectability – There is doubt that you could ever pay the full amount of the taxes owed within the Department of Revenue’s legally allowable collection period.